Questions about the Book of Abraham, Part 3:

 Critics of Joseph Smith and the Book of Abraham typically pick at the drawings (facsimiles), largely ignoring the actual text that Joseph presented to the world as his translation of an ancient Egyptian scroll.
 Shouldn't the text itself be held up for examination?
 In fact, it contains numerous hints that point to ancient origins, as we explore here.
 This is Part 3 of a three-part series on the Book of Abraham, all of which is part of my suite of "Mormon Answers: Frequently Asked Questions about Latter-day Saint Beliefs."
 This work is solely the responsibility of Jeff Lindsay and is subject to all manner of human error and bias - but I try to be accurate.

 Part 1 of the Book of Abraham FAQ deals primarily with questions about the source of the Book of Abraham, including a discussion of the original scrolls and the existing papyrus fragments, as well as the Egyptian papers.
 Part 2 deals with the content of the book and Joseph Smith's comments on three Egyptian drawings that have been attached to the published Book of Abraham.
-The Book of Abraham can be read online at LDS.org, facsimiles included.
+The Book of Abraham can be read online at ChurchofJesusChrist.org, facsimiles included.
+Also see the Church's 2014 statement on "Translation and Historicity of the Book of Abraham at the Gospel Topics section of ChurchofJesusChrist.org.

 2011 Update: Recent Evidence Adding Exciting New Evidence for the Book of Abraham

 There have been some exciting discoveries since I began this web page.
 Some of the most significant are mentioned by Dr. John Gee, one of a few scholars deeply familiar with the Egyptian texts potentially relevant to the Book of Abraham.
-Dr. Gee has some valuable insight into how modern scholarship is helping to better place the Book of Abraham in history.
+Dr. Gee shows how modern scholarship is helping to better place the Book of Abraham in history.
 However, before I share some news from Dr. Gee, let me remind you of some of the controversy over the location of the Book of Abraham.
-This background will help you better appreciate Dr. Gee's additional insights.
-So first, here is a background passage from Daniel C. Peterson's article, "News from Antiquity," in the January 1994 issue of the Ensign, available online (for the footnotes omitted below, see the related quote on Part 2 of my Book of Abraham LDS FAQ page):
+Here is a background passage from Daniel C. Peterson's article, "News from Antiquity," in the January 1994 issue of the Ensign (for the footnotes omitted below, see the related quote on Part 2 of my Book of Abraham LDS FAQ page):

 The book begins with Abraham "in the land of Ur, of Chaldea."
 (Abr.
 1:20.)
 It is obvious that this "Chaldea" was a place under strong Egyptian influence.
 It was there that Abraham's own fathers turned aside from worship of the true God to the service of "the god of Pharaoh, king of Egypt."
 (Abr.
 1:6; facsimile 1, fig. 9.)
 Apart from a passing reference in Joshua 24:2 [Josh.
 24:2], the Bible does not tell of the idolatry of Abraham's ancestors.
 However, their worship of false gods and Abraham's faithfulness in worshipping the true God, as well as his attempts to convert his family, are common themes of many very old Jewish and Christian stories.